psilveyra/source-translation-text/README.md

 ## Useful info to get started

-We use plain text (markdown), one can paste own trasnlation from any source.
+We use plain text (markdown), one can paste own translation from any source.

 * [Markdown Reference](https://guides.github.com/features/mastering-markdown/)